 How is a corneal flash burn diagnosed?

-Your caregiver will ask about your symptoms and examine your eye.
+Your healthcare provider will ask about your symptoms and examine your eye.
 He will ask what you were doing when your symptoms began.
 He may check your eyelid.
 You may also need any of the following tests:

 - Slit-lamp test: This test uses a microscope to look into your eye and check for injury.
 A dye may be used to look for damage to your cornea.

 - Visual acuity test: This test checks your vision and eye movements.

 How is a corneal flash burn treated?

 Your signs and symptoms may go away on their own.
 If they continue, you may need any of the following:

 - Artificial tears and ointment: Artificial tears are used to keep your eye moist.
 Ointment is used to soothe and protect your eye.
 This will decrease your pain and help prevent your eyelid from sticking to your eye.

 - Cool, moist bandage: This is applied to your eye and covered with a small ice pack to decrease pain.